moonbeam-foundation/xcm-sdk/mkdocs/docs/contribute/xcm.md

 ## Add a Chain

-The next step to support an asset integration is to add chain information for the chains in which your asset can be sent to and from to the [chains configuration file](https://github.com/moonbeam-foundation/xcm-sdk/blob/main/packages/config/src/chains.ts){target=\_blank}.
+The next step in supporting a new asset is to add chain information for all the chains to and from which your asset can be transferred.
+This is done in the [chains configuration file](https://github.com/moonbeam-foundation/xcm-sdk/blob/main/packages/config/src/chains.ts){target=\_blank}.

 To add a chain, take the following steps: